 5. The Right Neighborhood

 There are different neighborhoods and communities in Austin that are perfect for the young, the old, the newly moving in the state, and for families.
 Homes in Barton Hills, Northwest Hills, and Allandale are great for families.
-For a vibrant nightlife, living in Zilker, Bouldin Creek, Downtown, or Central East Austin can be great for you.
+For vibrant nightlife, living in Zilker, Bouldin Creek, Downtown, or Central East Austin can be great for you.
 Love natures?
 Green spaces?
 Lost Creek, River Place, and Steiner Ranch are perfect!
 There are also master-planned communities in the area that provides a strong sense of community with highly-acclaimed schools nearby.

 Check out fees that you might be paying in the future such as amenities, association fees, maintenance, and more.
-Search up the area if it has nearby schools, crime statistics, and for shopping, dining, and entertainment centers you’ll be needing as you live in the area.
-If you think the area is convenient for your children, needs, or job, add that on your list!
+Search up the area if it has nearby schools, crime statistics, and shopping, dining, and entertainment centers you’ll be needing as you live in the area.
+If you think the area is convenient for your children, needs, or job, add that to your list!